loveholidays/ripley/README.md

 ## ripleysort

-If the access logs that ripley replays are not strictly ordered by their timestamps, the `ripleysort` command can stream sort them, without loading all of the requests in memory.
-This is useful when replaying large datasets that won't fit in the host system's available memory.
+If the access logs that ripley replays are not strictly ordered by their timestamps, such as when combining access logs from several different sources, the `ripleysort` command can stream sort them, without loading all of the requests in memory.
+This is useful when sorting large datasets that won't fit in the host system's available memory.
 The `-bufferlen` flag can be used to configure `ripleysort`'s request buffer in to order to correctly sort certain datasets.
 In `-strict` mode, `ripleysort` will panic when it emits an out of order request.
 Knowing when `ripleysort` emits an out of order request is useful when tuning `-bufferlen`.

 ```bash
 cat etc/outoforderrequests.jsonl | jq '.["timestamp"]'